flynow10/FMPlayer/getting-started.md

 Next, install a mysql database.
 This is necessary to store the metadata of your music library.
 You can find the community edition [here](https://www.mysql.com/products/community/).

-Once installed use connect to the database using the `mysql` command and create a new database named `fmplayer` with the command:
+Once installed, use connect to the database using the `mysql` command and create a new database named `fmplayer` with the command:

 ```sql
 CREATE DATABASE fmplayer;